OrionBrowser/ProgrammableButtons/README.md

 We made a few examples of how to leverage Orion's programmable buttons.

 Right click and copy the link.
 Then, right click Orion toolbar and then select "Import Button from URL".
+You can also open the plist files

 ### Browser interactions